uber/orbit/README.rst

 -------------------------------------------

-**Disclaimer: This project may contain experimental code and may not be ready for general use.
-Support and/or new releases may be limited.**

 **Disclaimer: Orbit requires PyStan as a system dependency.
 PyStan is licensed under** `GPLv3 <https://www.gnu.org/licenses/gpl-3.0.html>`__ **, which is a free, copyleft license for software.**